N4M3Z/ios-receipt-parser/README.md

 ### Verifying signatures

 You can pass `Parser` another instance of PKCS#7 reader which will actually verify signature.
-Currently, only one such reader in implemented, which requires you to also install `symfony/process`, have `openssl` installed in your system, and also you php must be configured to allow to `exec` shell script.
+Currently, only one such reader is implemented, which requires you to also install `symfony/process`, have `openssl` installed in your system, and also your PHP must be configured to allow to `exec` shell script.

 ```php
 <?php